click below for

 ISSUES OF DISCIPLESHIP

-God has provided that each believer who is born of the Spirit may grow
+God has provided that each believer who is born of the

-voice of His Spirit and respond according to the way we are directed.
+to the voice of His Spirit and respond according to the way we are directed.

 This is learning Christ.
 God's model for learning Christ